kevinyamauchi/ThriftTutorial/README.md

 ```

-Note that there is no confirmation that the server has infact started.
+Note that there is no confirmation that the server has in fact started.
 Next, I ran the client script (client.py) and received the following output

 ```
 ping()